mrrosoff/Garage-UI/README.md

-# Garage-UI
+# Snow-UI

-### A Custom UI For A Garage Door Opener
+### A Custom UI For Skiing/Snowboard Conditions

 ## About Project

-After viewing the button on my family's garageAPI wall for enough years, I decided to finally do something about it.
-I imagined a world where there was a central database for important information about family endeavors, where one could go for quick information at a glance, but also for more detailed info.

-Thus, the Garage-Pi was born.

-A Raspberry Pi runs this repo as an Electron app out of our garage.
-It of course has garage door controls, but it also shows tide, weather, and surf data.
-The app is configured so that new data sources can be easily added at a later date.
+This project is a custom UI for snow reports and conditions for a specific ski-resort.
+Specifically, the default is for Steamboat Springs, Colorado.
+The UI displays the current snow conditions, current weather conditions, and the forecast for the next 5 days.
+The UI also displays statistics for the resort, such as the total accumilation of snow in the past 30 days and the status of trails and lifts.

 ## Installation